RohanAlexander/telling_stories_with_data/_book/94-oh_you_think_and_shoulders_of_giants.md

 > **Oh, you think we have good data on that!** Cause of death

-> **Oh, you think we have good data on that!** City boundaries.
-What constitues 'Atlanta'?
-Different definitions - metro, X, Y. (also an issue in countries with boundaries changing over time)

 > **Oh, you think we have good data on that!** Timing